cspannos/plasma-roundup/README.md

 # plasma-roundup
-An article for Kauri reviewing Plasma development from MVP spec to Plasma Group
+An article for Kauri reviewing Plasma development from MVP spec to Plasma Group.